Contact Us

 Harlan, “THE Deepwalker”

-Provenance: A fragment of glowing crystal
+Splinter: A fragment of glowing crystal

 Harlan is a splinterfolk very attuned to mother Earth, most at home surrounded by deep caverns of stone.
 You can always tell when he’s near because his magic resonates with crystals, causing them to glow.